-Just invent your own method (algorithm).
+Or even more security, invent your own visual method (algorithm).
+Your method, your secret.
 There are literally millions of ways of doing it.
-Here are a few aspects to keep in mind while you think about it:
+Here are a few hints:

 By the way, Seed Mapping is just one approach that happens to give a fairly good result.
 There are many other methods.
 Be creative.

 Now go change all your passwords so you can burn that cheat-sheet in your desk drawer.

 And let me know how Seed Mapping works for you.